hove-io/navitia/documentation/ntfs/ntfs_fare_extention.md

 ======================================

 # Introduction
-This document describe an extension of the core [NTFS (fr)](./ntfs_fr.md) data format to add fares and tickets informations into Navitia.
+This document describes an extension of the core [NTFS (fr)](./ntfs_fr.md) data format to add fares and tickets informations into Navitia.
-The [old fare extension](./ntfs_fare_extension_fr_deprecated.md) is still in use in conjunction with the files described here for retrocompability matters.
+The [old fare extension](./ntfs_fare_extension_fr_deprecated.md) is still in use in conjunction with the files described here for backward compatibility matters.

 # Data format
-The data format of the files are the same as the core (NTFS ones](./ntfs_fr.md).
+The data format of the files are the same as the core [NTFS ones](./ntfs_fr.md).
 In short, files are CSV encoded in utf8 and with a comma `,` separator.

 # Files list of this extension